konstruktoid/publications/bastion/README.md

-# Building a bastion, or an example how to lock down a webserver using Ansible and Docker
+# Building a bastion, or an example on how to lock down a website using Ansible and Docker

 <img align="left" src="https://upload.wikimedia.org/wikipedia/commons/c/c5/Bastion_%28PSF%29.jpg" />

 This lab uses [Vagrant](https://www.vagrantup.com/) to create four [Ubuntu](https://ubuntu.com/) servers in a test environment, deploy the configuation and services with [Ansible](https://www.ansible.com/)